How to Renew Your Texas State Radiology License

 License Renewal Process

 The renewal process opens 60-90 days before the license expiration date.
-The easiest way to renew your Texas radiology license is online.
+The easiest way for your Texas radiology license renewal is online.

 - Visit this page https://renewals.tmb.state.tx.us/mrt/login.aspx